 The Department of Education has said 8 million borrowers might qualify automatically because relevant income data is already available to the Department.
 But others will have to apply.

-The Department of Education says a loan forgiveness application will be available by early October.
-Borrowers must complete that application before November 15 to get relief before the payment pause ends on December 31.
+Borrowers must complete the application before November 15 to get relief before the payment pause ends on December 31.

 Though, the Education Department will continue to process applications as they are received, even after the pause expires on December 31, 2022.
 You'll have until December 31, 2023 to apply for relief.